scsfdev/UR21_READ_TAG_DEMO/README.md

-By using this source code, you fully understand above 4 points and you aware that I (main contributor) will not take any responsibility in using this project.
+By using this source code, you fully understand below 4 points and you aware that I (main contributor) will not take any responsibility in using this project.
 1. This Visual Studio Soution is developed in Visual Studio Professional 2015 Edition.
 2. The main language used is C# with MVVM Light.
 3. This project is for demo purpose only and I do not hold any responsibility for the effects/affects from using it.